sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 AuthorizationCodeClient authorizationCodeClient
 ```

-Updated Authorization Code Client values.
+Updated authorization code client values.
 Properties that are not set or are null will not be changed.

 Property Name | Data Type | Required | Description
  --- | --- | --- | ---